Jersey woman seeks bus stop move over garden photos

 She said: "Realistically one step would be to move the bus stop so it does not invade people's privacy."

-Tristen Dodd from the transport department said: "The problem with bus stops is that when you move them, it may be outside a house next door."'Back of the bus'
+Tristen Dodd from the transport department said: "The problem with bus stops is that when you move them, it may be outside a house next door."

 Mrs Lovett said the biggest problem was people taking photos of her and her grandchildren in the swimming pool.